-At the start of break time students should go out immediately without lingering in classrooms, cloakrooms, toilets or corridors.
-At the start of lunchtime students may choose whether to go to their designated outdoor area or spend the lunch period in their designated indoor classroom.
-If students choose to spend the time in their designated indoor classroom they should behave in an appropriate manner and leave any classroom in a fit condition for lessons to begin at the start of period 4.
+At the start of break time students must go outside immediately without lingering in classrooms, cloakrooms, toilets or corridors.
+At the start of lunchtime students must go to their designated outdoor area or spend the lunch period in their designated indoor classroom if wet lunch is called.
 Students should use break and lunchtime to fill water bottles and use the toilet and not use lessons for these purposes.
 All students must follow the whole school 'on site, out of sight' policy for mobile phones during break and lunchtime.